thequietlife/reading/README.md

 # 📙 what I am reading for funzies

+I guess I'm a 'big' reader.
+I used to mainly read fiction before going to sleep.
+But I have been trying to read more during the day rather than scrolling on my phone.
+I thought it would be cool to keep track of how much fiction I read this year.

  | Date | Title     | Author |  Notes | Cover |
  |    :----:   |    :----:   |   -----------     | ------ | ---- |